Storage and handling of flammable goods

 • Vehicle maintenance and cleaning products

-• Lighter fluid and barbecue products
+• Charcoal lighter fluid and barbecue products

-• Lighter gas and gas cans
+• Lighter gas and gas canisters

 • Perfume, nail polish and nail polish remover

-• Green gasoline
+• Alkylate gasoline

 • Ski cleaner